-Businesses need a winter driving policy
+Why do businesses need a winter driving policy?

 Companies should issue all business drivers with advice and information about snowy and icy conditions.
 Many drivers even ignore police warnings because they might not be clear what their company regards as a “necessary journey” – a phrase often used by police to discourage motoring in unsafe conditions.